 Seating and Partner Assignments

 Seating will be assigned on the first day of class, and your partner will be the student sitting at the same table as you.
 Thereafter, you will remain with your partner for the remainder of the cycle.
 The instructor will reassign seating and partners at the end of each cycle.

 Project and Oral Presentation Assignments

-Projects will be assigned by the instructor during an online session.
-The project assignments can be found on the web.
+Projects will be assigned based on the table where you are assigned to sit.
+The project assignment descriptions can be found on the 200 level PHYS lab webpage.
 The instructor will assign oral presentations at the appropriate time.

 It is your responsibility to ensure that you have a current copy of the project description when you come to class.